- Origin & History of White German Shepherds

 How Should You Train a White German Shepherd?

-White DSDs are extremely intelligent and eager to please.
+White German Shepherds are extremely intelligent and eager to please.
 They will quickly pick up on your instruction and make all their effort to do what you ask.
 German Shepherds are ranked in the top 3 smartest dogs in the world.

 Commands are important in training as well as proper manners, but socialization is a tremendously important and often forgotten part of training.
 German Shepherds can be wary and sometimes defensive around unfamiliar people or dogs.
 Giving your dog exposure to as many dogs, people, and situations as possible creates a dog who is comfortable and confident anywhere he goes.